darman84/Minimum-Knight-Moves/README.md

 **Additional**: Using OpenGL, create an illustration of the path that your knight takes to reach the target

 ## Changelog

+#### Version 1.0.1
+- Basic OpenGL implementation with GLAD, board is not yet complete

 #### Version 1.0.0